akihikodaki/akihikodaki/README.md

 ## Timeline

-### Before July, 2017
+### Before July 2017

-I was a occasional FLOSS contributor.
+I was an occasional FLOSS contributor.

 #### Low-level